-The birthday gift includes takes on classics such The River, State Trooper, Growin’ Up, Racing In The Street, and Drive All Night and – to show that we’re up with Springsteen’s latest music – Hitch Hikin’.
+The Springsteen Collection features 10 Stereo Stories: takes on classics such The River, State Trooper, Growin’ Up, Racing In The Street, and Drive All Night and – to show that we’re up with Springsteen’s latest music – Hitch Hikin’.

 For my 17th birthday he gives me my own double album copy of The River, and today this is what he puts on.
 As we listen to how poor old Mary got pregnant, he is fumbling for something in his Velcro surf wallet on the side table.
 I lean back on my elbows and watch him as bites his lip with concentration…

 Dr G listens as Bruce purrs the first track of Western Stars, the album that came out just a few weeks ago.
 “This would be perfect for someone learning English!”